Recognizing Unrealistic Expectations and Realistic Realtionship Endeavors

 going to want to meet you, or stay around very long if they find these qualities disturbing.

-You then have the choice of deciding to lose weight, reduce nicotine dependency, alcohol use, or change your
+You then have the choice of deciding to lose weight, reduce nicotine dependency, or change your

 attitudes or behavior.
-Another alternative entails lowering your partner expectations.
+Another alternative entails lowering your expectations.
 Of course you can also

-choose neither to change, nor lower your expectations, and play against the odds for the
+choose neither to change, nor to lower your expectations, and play against the odds for the

 limited numbers of persons who will tolerate, or don't mind these things about you.